mm-zzg/vchub-en-v50/docs/2d-visualization/controls/button/2-state-button.md

 The fan can be turned on or off by using the 2-State button control.

 1. Add a 2-State button control to the page.
-2. The current state value is bound to a boolean tag: @Demo:status
+2. The current state value is bound to a boolean tag: "Demo:status"
-3. The control value is also bound to the tag: @Demo:status
+3. The control value is also bound to the tag: "Demo:status"
 4. The button properties are as follows:

 | **State**       | **Property** |